MaximZherlygin/test_task/README.md

 Each testcase is located in a separate file in the `test/specs` folder.
 Thanks for PageObjectSteps it's easy to read them and understand their logic.

+The whole project is divided into 3 parts:
+1. Config - configurations of test running, integrations with tools and so on.
+2. Framework - contains utils, base elements, base pages, constants and browser interface.
+3. Test - contains test specs, page objects, page steps and other things that refers to the testing.

-Thanks for autotests I found a bug in Case #5 (after editing and reloading name of record doesn't save).
+Thanks for my autotests I found a bug in Case #5 (after editing and reloading name of record doesn't save).

 That was interesting task because I found new features for me.